travis-ci/docs-travis-ci-com/user/reference/overview.md

 * `gce` → the build ran in a virtual machine on Google Compute Engine.
 * `wjb` → the build ran on macOS.
 * `1803-containers` → the build ran on Windows.
-* `lxd-arm64` → the build ran within an LXD container on Arm64-based infrastructure (currently delivered by Equinix Metal, formerly known as Packet)
+* `lxd-arm64` → the build ran within an LXD container on Arm64-based infrastructure (currently delivered by Equinix Metal, formerly known as Packet).
-* `lxd-ppc64le` → the build ran within an LXD container on Power-based infrastructure (currently delivered by IBM)
+* `lxd-ppc64le` → the build ran within an LXD container on Power-based infrastructure (currently delivered by IBM).
-* `lxd-s390x` → the build ran within an LXD container on Z-based infrastructure (currently delivered by IBM)
+* `lxd-s390x` → the build ran within an LXD container on Z-based infrastructure (currently delivered by IBM).

-If *instance*, right under the *hostname* contains `ec2` → the build ran within an LXD container or as a 'full VM' on AWS Arm64 Graviton2 infrastructure
+If *instance*, right under the *hostname* contains `ec2` → the build ran within an LXD container or as a 'full VM' on AWS Arm64 Graviton2 infrastructure.

-### For a particular .travis.yml configuration
+### For particular .travis.yml file configurations

 * Our default infrastructure is an Ubuntu Linux (`os: linux`) virtual machine running on AMD64 architecture (`arch: amd64`), on Google Compute Engine.
 You can specify which version of Ubuntu using the `dist` key.